DeepPavlovAdmin/convai/wild/README.md

 - test server's proxy-bot: [@Convai_test_chat_bot](https://t.me/Convai_test_chat_bot)
 - production server's proxy-bot: [@Convai_chat_bot](https://t.me/Convai_chat_bot)

-Also production server's proxy-bot is available through [Facebook Messenger](https://www.messenger.com/t/convai.io).
+Also the production server's proxy-bot is available through [Facebook Messenger](https://www.messenger.com/t/convai.io).

 Due to random nature of connection through a proxy-bot you may be not connected to your submitted bot.
 To overcome this there is an option to bind a Telegram account to a specific bot, so it will be always connected directly to the specific bot.
 If you want this option for your bot, please write an email with your Telegram `user_id` and your team name to info@convai.io.